JoshuaOhYQ/ETC2073/docs/Python/module.md

     - ```openpyxl```: Excel file manipulation
     - ```selenium```: Web browser automation

-    **More details about third-party modules will be discussed individually in other sections!!**
+    **More details about third-party modules will be discussed individually in other sections !!**

 !!! note "How to use"